-- a) The Agency will have 90-120 days from the receipt of a plan or proposed modification to conduct a review and make a final determination to approve or disapprove a plan or modification or to approve a plan or modification with conditions. - 1) The Agency's record of the date of receipt of a plan or proposed modification to a plan will be deemed conclusive unless a contrary date is proved by a dated, signed receipt from the Agency or certified or registered mail. - 2) Submission of an amended plan or amended modification to a plan restarts the time for review. - 3) The owner or operator may in writing waive the Agency's decision deadline upon a request from the Agency or at the owner's or operator's discretion. - b) A proposed modification to any plan must include the reason for the modification, all the information and supporting documentation that will be changed from or will supplement the information provided in the original or most recently approved plan, and the signature and seal of the professional engineer or professional geologist, as appropriate, supervising the preparation of the proposed modification. - c) When reviewing a plan or modification, the Agency must consider: - 1) Whether the plan or modification contains, at a minimum, all the elements required pursuant to this Part and has been accompanied by the information and supporting documentation necessary to evaluate the compliance of the proposed plan relative to the standards and requirements of this Part; - Whether the activities, structures and devices proposed are in accordance with the applicable standards and requirements of this Part and are otherwise consistent with generally accepted engineering practices and principles of hydrogeology, accepted groundwater modeling practices, appropriate statistical analyses, and appropriate sampling techniques and analytical methods; - 3) When reviewing a corrective action plan, closure plan or post closure plan, or modification to any of these plans: - A) The likelihood that the plan or modification will result in the containment of the coal combustion waste or leachate from coal combustion waste and the attainment of the applicable groundwater quality standards set forth in 35 Ill.
+- a) The Agency will have 90-120 days from the receipt of a plan or proposed modification to conduct a review and make a final determination to approve or disapprove a plan or modification or to approve a plan or modification with conditions. - 1) The Agency's record of the date of receipt of a plan or proposed modification to a plan will be deemed conclusive unless a contrary date is proved by a dated, signed receipt from the Agency or certified or registered mail. - 2) Submission of an amended plan or amended modification to a plan restarts the time for review.

+- 3) The owner or operator may in writing waive the Agency's decision deadline upon a request from the Agency or at the owner's or operator's discretion. - b) A proposed modification to any plan must include the reason for the modification, all the information and supporting documentation that will be changed from or will supplement the information provided in the original or most recently approved plan, and the signature and seal of the professional engineer or professional geologist, as appropriate, supervising the preparation of the proposed modification. - c) When reviewing a plan or modification, the Agency must consider: - 1) Whether the plan or modification contains, at a minimum, all the elements required pursuant to this Part and has been accompanied by the information and supporting documentation necessary to evaluate the compliance of the proposed plan relative to the standards and requirements of this Part; - 2) Whether the activities, structures and devices proposed are in accordance with the applicable standards and requirements of this Part and are otherwise consistent with generally accepted engineering practices and principles of hydrogeology, accepted groundwater modeling practices, appropriate statistical analyses, and appropriate sampling techniques and analytical methods; - 3) When reviewing a corrective action plan, closure plan or post closure plan, or modification to any of these plans, the following factors: - A) The likelihood that the plan or modification will result in the containment of the coal combustion waste or leachate from coal combustion waste and the attainment of the applicable groundwater quality standards set forth in 35 Ill.
 Adm.
-Code 620.
+Code 620. - B) The management of risk to human health and the environment relative to any remaining contamination, including, but not limited to:, provisions for the use of long-term restrictions on the us e of groundwater as a potable water supply, if appropriate;